DotNetCross/Sorting/src/DotNetCross.Sorting/API.md

 - Tests, tests tests.
   - Each specialized path needs tests.
   - More error condition tests.
+  - Test all filler patterns.
   - Better separation between fast and slow (OuterLoop) tests, currently tests are slow.
     - Need to know what lengths need testing for fast tests?
 50 like in coreclr?
 - Add performance tests as per `corefx` standard.

+#### Review
+Right I need review feedback on the overall implementation.

+- Are the changes I have made acceptable?
+- Are there any issues with how I have factored the code into the different types and generic methods?
+- Any way to make reference type code faster?
+  - Is there any way one can circumvent the canonical representation of generic types and methods when a type is a reference type?
+So we can avoid `JIT_GenericHandleMethod` or `JIT_GenericHandleClass`, which shows up during profiling?
+This is the reason for the `IComparable` variant of the code...